javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 bitwise_not = cv2.bitwise_not(image1)
 ```

-The above code performs bitwise operations using OpenCV functions:
+The above code performs bitwise operations using OpenCV functions and returns a new image with the following conditions applied:
-- `bitwise_and`: Returns the intersection of the two images.
+- `bitwise_and`: Sets a pixel to 255 (white) only if the corresponding pixels in both input images are 255.
-- `bitwise_or`: Combines both images, turning on a pixel if either of the input images has that pixel on.
+- `bitwise_or`: Sets a pixel to 255 if at least one of the corresponding pixels in the input images is 255.
-- `bitwise_xor`: Turns on a pixel only if exactly one of the input images has that pixel on.
+- `bitwise_xor`:  Sets a pixel to 255 only if one (and only one) of the corresponding pixels in the input images is 255.
-- `bitwise_not`: Inverts the pixel values of the input image.
+- `bitwise_not`: Flips the pixel values of the input image (turns 0 to 255 and vice versa).

 ### Displaying the Results